Notre-Dame Street: Funeral of General d'Urban, 1849

 The funeral of Lt.-General Sir Benjamin d'Urban passed down Rue Notre Dame in 1849 and was captured in a painting by James Duncan.
 The funeral was instrumental in allaying bitter feelings and in preventing clashes between troops and the populace following the Burning of the Parliament Buildings in Montreal on April 25, 1849.
 In her book British Regulars in Montreal, Elinor Senior describes the cortege as follows: "All shops were closed from half-past ten in the morning until one o'clock.
 Sir James Edward Alexander estimated that 10,000 lined the street as minute guns sounded from Saint Helen's Island to mark the movement of the cortege to the military burying ground on Victoria Road (now Rue Papineau)".
 The spire of Christ Church can be seen on the left, together with one of the towers of Notre-Dame Basilica in the background.
 The building with the cupola and pennant at half-mast, in the middleground on the right, is Donegana's Hotel, which was situated at the corner of Notre-Dame and Bonsecours streets.
 It was destroyed by fire only a few months after the procession, on August 16, 1849.

 Planned expressway

 There were plans to turn the eastern portion of Notre-Dame street into an expressway.
 It was originally envisioned that autoroute 20 and the Ville-Marie expressway (until 2021 known as autoroute 720) now Route 136 were to extended all the way to the Lafontaine Tunnel as a divided 6 lane highway.
-Many homes and business along the western direction of Notre-Dame street were expropriated and destroyed to make way for the new highway.
-However, the plans were put on hold and never came to fruition.
-Today, where many homes and businesses once stood the land remains vacant and a reminder of the highway that was never built.
-The ville-marie expressway was never extended beyond is terminus at Rene-Levesque boulevard.
+Work commenced on the third section of the Autoroute 720 in 1970, subsequent to the completion of the first two sections.
+This involved demolishing 1200 homes and businesses in order to create a 9 km right-of-way to link up with Autoroute 25.
+However, rising costs and a change in government never allowed the Ville-Marie expressway to extended beyond its terminus at Rene-Levesque boulevard.
+At the intersection of Av.
+Souligny and Rue Dickson, Av.
+Souligny serves as a brief highway spur that would have been a continuation of Autoroute 720 (if it had been fully completed), using the same kilometer markers.
+It provides access to Autoroute 25 via exits 15N and 15S.